mendixlabs/offline-search/README.md

 ![Appearance](/assets/Appearance.png)
  - On the `Show search bar` option of the `Appearance` tab, select `yes` or `no` for visibility of the widget.
- - On the `Place holder` option of the `Appearance` tab, input the place holder name that you will to to use to constrain the data on the grid that will shown to the user to indicate what kind of input that is expected
+ - On the `Placeholder` option of the `Appearance` tab, input the placeholder to indicate what kind of input is expected as query

 ## Issues, suggestions and feature requests
 Please report issues at [https://github.com/mendixlabs/offline-search/issues](https://github.com/mendixlabs/offline-search/issues).